Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-0.8.0/workflow-client-server.md

 ### Server Update loop

 As the `com.unity.transport` package uses the [Unity C# Job System](https://docs.unity3d.com/Manual/JobSystem.html) internally, the `m_Driver` has a `ScheduleUpdate` method call.
-Inside our `Update` loop you need to make sure to call the `Complete` method on the [JobHandle](https://docs.unity3d.com/Manual/JobSystemJobDependencies.html) that is returned, in order to know when you are ready to process any updates.
+Inside our `Update` loop you need to make sure to call the `Complete` method on the [JobHandle](https://docs.unity3d.com/Manual/JobSystemJobDependencies.html) that is returned, to know when you are ready to process any updates.

 ```csharp
 void Update () {